extremeshok/powerdns-to-gdnsd/README.md

 ### Config Files and Detected Settings
 * Default configs are loaded in the following order if they exist:
-* /etc/pdns/pdns.conf -> /etc/pdns/conf.d/gmysql.conf
+* /etc/powerdns/pdns.conf -> /etc/powerdns/pdns.d/pdns.local.conf -> /etc/powerdns/pdns.d/pdns.local.gmysql.conf ->  /etc/pdns/pdns.conf -> /etc/pdns/conf.d/gmysql.conf
-* A minimum of 1 config is required.
+* A minimum of 1 config is required which contains the database parameters.
 * Specifying a config on the command line (-c | --config) will override the loading of the default configs

 #### Testing generated zonefiles